-Beneficiaries who have a reason to suspect that a will or parts of it are invalid have the right to contest the validity of wills during the probate process.
+Beneficiaries with a reason to suspect that a will or parts of it are invalid have the right to contest the validity of wills during the probate process.

-Beneficiaries have the right to request relief from a personal representative if they believe the personal representative is not a good match for the estate (though it will be up to the court to decide this manner).
+Beneficiaries have the right to request relief from a personal representative if they believe it is not a good match for the estate (though it will be up to the court to decide this manner).

-Beneficiaries have the right to sue personal representatives for violation of fiduciary duties if they suspect the personal representatives have misappropriated the estate's funds or have otherwise failed to fulfill their fiduciary duties.
+Beneficiaries have the right to sue personal representatives for violating fiduciary duties if they suspect they have misappropriated the estate's funds or have otherwise failed to fulfill their fiduciary duties.

 The right to be represented by an Estate Attorney – This is probably the most significant beneficiary right to consider, and having an experienced Estate Attorney represent them will guarantee that all of their rights are secured in the probate process.

 What happens at the first probate court hearing?